MIC: Model-agnostic Integrated Cross-channel Recommenders: Approach

 \subsection{Problem Formulation}

 In a typical recommendation scenario, we have a set of users and a set of items which can be denoted as ${U=\{u_1, u_2, ..., u_{|U|}\}}$ and ${V=\{v_1, v_2, ..., v_{|V|}\}}$, respectively.
-Let ${X_u = \{ x_1^u, x_2^u, ..., x_{|X_u|}^u \}}$ denote the sequence of interacted items from user ${u \in U}$ sorted in a chronological order: ${x_t^u}$ denotes the item that the user ${u}$ has interacted with at time step ${t}$.
+Let ${X_u = \{ x_1^u, x_2^u, ..., x_{|X_u|}^u \}}$ denote the sequence of interacted items from user ${u \in U}$ sorted in a chronological order: ${x_t^u}$ denotes the item that the user ${u}$ has interacted with item at time step ${t}$.
 Given the user historical behaviors, the goal of the sequential recommendation task considered in this paper is to retrieve a subset of items from the pool ${V}$ for each user in ${U}$ such that the user is most likely to interact with the recommended items.

-Specifically, each instance is represented by a tuple ${(X_u, F_u, F_v)}$, where ${X_u}$ denotes the interactions records of user ${u}$, ${F_u}$ denotes the fields of features of the user ${u}$ including user ID, gender and age. ${F_v}$ denotes the fields of features of target item ${v}$ including the information of item ID, item keywords.
+Specifically, each instance is represented by a tuple ${(X_u, F_u, F_v)}$, where ${X_u}$ denotes the interactions records of user ${u}$, ${F_u}$ denotes the fields of features of the user ${u}$ including user ID, gender and age. ${F_v}$ denotes the fields of features of target item ${v}$ including the information of item ID, item keywords. \methodname~ learns a function ${f}$ and ${g}$ for the representations of users and items respectively as